damonvjanis/infusionsoft/README.md

 ### Currently available:

-- Through the main module, Infusionsoft, a few Contact functions as well as the ability to fire an “API Goal” are exposed.
+- Through the main module, `Infusionsoft`, there are a handful of functions available to work with contacts, fire API goals, and query data tables (one of the most useful).
-- All of the raw XML API endpoints for their respective calls are available in the modules `Infusionsoft.Endpoints.XML.Contacts` and `Infusionsoft.Endpoints.XML.Funnel`.
-There is also a raw call for querying a data table through `Infusionsoft.Endpoints.XML.Data`, which is one of the most useful raw XML calls.
+- Most of the XML endpoints have been wrapped in the lower level `Infusionsoft.Endpoints.XML` modules.
+You have to use the XML names when you access these modules, but it provides a lot of raw access.
 - OAuth2 tokens are supported and are the recommended mode of authentication.
-If you want to use legacy API keys, you can do so on functions that include the option for an `app`.
-Just use the encrypted key from Infusionsoft and the application name, like `ab123`.
+If you want to use legacy API keys, you can do so on functions that accept an `app` argument.
+Just use the encrypted key from Infusionsoft for `token`, and use the Infusionsoft application name, like `ab123` for `app`.
 - Contact custom fields are automatically cached and refreshed every 15 minutes once you've used a call that requires accessing custom fields.
 This allows the developer to use the display name for custom fields, instead of worrying about what the exact API names are.

 ### Goals yet to be accomplished: